CanonicalLtd/maas-docs/en/nodes-comp-hw.md

 password, network zone.

 On Virsh pods, you can also change the default storage pool.
-Additionally, two sliders are used to set *over commmit* ratio multipliers for CPU and memory resources.
+Additionally, two sliders are used to set *over commit* ratio multipliers for CPU and memory resources.

 Over committed resources are those allocated beyond what's available in the